google/calblink/README.md

 First off, run it with the --help option to see what the command-line options are.
 Useful, perhaps, but maybe not what you want to use every time you run it.

-calblink will look for a file named (by default) conf.json for its configuration options. conf.json includes several useful options you can set:
+calblink will look for a file named (by default) conf.toml for its configuration options; if that doesn't exist, it will look for conf.json.
+The configuration file includes several useful options you can set:

 *   excludes - a list of event titles which it will ignore.
 If you like blocking out time with "Make Time" or similar, you can add these names to the